rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Beyond just a *messenger* of God, what exactly are these beings that we call angels?

-The full truth of what these spiritual beings are has never been revealed -- however we can know quite a bit about them.
-And we can confirm our speculations through the witness of scripture and early church tradition, as well as speculate through various apocryphal sources.
+The exact nature of angels has never been fully revealed -- however we do know some things through scripture and early church tradition, as well as through various apocryphal sources.

 We know that angels are conscious entities with free-will.
+We are know they are created.
-They are invisible, incorporeal, and were also created in the image of God,
+They are invisible, incorporeal, and like humans were also created in the image of God,

 !!! quote "An Exact Exposition of the Orthodox Faith, by [St. John of Damascus](https://en.wikipedia.org/wiki/John_of_Damascus)"
     [God] is the maker and creator of angels, bringing them out of non-being into being, having created them after his own image as an incorporeal nature, like some spirit or immaterial fire, as the divine David says, "who makes his angels spirits and his ministers a fiery flame," describing their lightness, ardor, warmth, extreme sharpness, and acuity with regard to their longing for God and ministry to him and their sublimity and deliverance from all material thought.

 The orthodox understanding of being "in the image of God" means more than just resemblance, but doing the works of God.
-This is why these spirits act in accord to the will of God, doing His will.
+This is why these spirits act in accord with the will of God, doing His will.

-### Body
+### Bodies

 We do not understand what angelic bodies are or how they work, but we know they have form and location (known to God).
 We also know they are beings of intellect and exist in their assigned intellectual places (on earth or in heaven).

 Importantly, angels are not corporeal beings existing within time and space as humans understand.
-They can appear to those whom God wills, and in different forms, including in human form.
+They can appear to those whom God wills, and in different forms, including in a human form.
 They are purely spiritual, and in reference to humans do not have corporeal bodies.
 But in reference to God they are embodied.
 As created beings they exist solely within creation (for God created the heavens and the earth).